-Inspecting Your Shipment: Remove the packing slip and verify that you have received everything listed.
+Inspecting Your Shipment:

+Remove the packing slip and verify that you have received everything listed.
 Inspect the container and equipment for signs of damage as soon as you receive the shipment.
 Note any evidence of rough handling in transit.
 Immediately report any damage to the shipping agent.
 The carrier will not honor damage claims unless all shipping material is saved for inspection.
 After examining and removing the contents, save the packing material and carton in the event reshipment is necessary.

+Customer Service:

-Customer Service: If you need assistance, please contact the Customer Service Department nearest you.
+If you need assistance, please contact the Customer Service Department nearest you.

+Manuals.
+Software:

-Manuals, Software: The latest Operation Manual as well as free configuration software (iConnect), datalogging software (iLog), and Mail Notifier are available at the website listed on the cover page of this manual or on the CD-ROM enclosed with your shipment.
+The latest operator's manual as well as free iServer configuration software (iCONNECT) and iServer Mail Notifier software are available at the WEB site listed on the cover page of this manual.
+They may also be on the CD-ROM enclosed with your shipment.